tm-a-t/telegram-bot-handbook/pages/book/index.md

 Now, I've rewritten it so it became — well, a book.
 What changed:
 - todo

-The site is now called Papercraft and contains not only the book but also docs for TGPy userbot and docs for my new Folds framework.
+The site is now called Papercraft and contains not only the book but also documentation for TGPy userbot and docs for my new Folds framework.

 ## About